BlafKing/sd-civitai-browser-plus/README.md

 <h3>Download any Model, any version, and any file 📥</h3>

 * Get the specific model version and file you need hassle-free.
+* Download queue to avoid waiting for finished downloads.

 <h3>Automatically assign tags to installed models 🏷️</h3>